The Emerald Ash Borer: An Invasive and Destructive Pest

 Unfortunately, the emerald ash borer has few natural enemies in North America.
 In China, where the EAB has lived for a long time, natural enemies of the beetle do exist.
 In addition, the trees there have developed more resistance to the beetle's damage than the ash trees in North America.

 Researchers have discovered three types of non-stinging, parasitic wasps which live in China and kill the EAB beetles at different stages of their life cycle.
-These are the oobius wasp, the tetrastrichus wasp, and the spathius wasp.
+The potentially helpful insects are called the oobius wasp, the tetrastrichus wasp, and the spathius wasp.
 The researchers have imported the wasps into the United States and have released them into the environment, after tests to see if they harm native beetles.
-The hope is that these wasps will gradually reduce the EAB population.
+The hope is that they will gradually reduce the EAB population.

 Other strategies being investigated to protect ash trees include the use of a pathogenic fungus called Beauveria bassiana to cause disease in the beetles and the use of pheromones to attract them.
 Pheromones are chemicals produced by insects such as the EAB to attract other beetles in the same species.